-- 2. The Citizens Committee shall be paid Five Hundred Dollars (\$500.00) per committee member to cover all expenses they incur to attend up to three of their meetings which will be a maximum of One thousand Five Hundred Dollars (\$1,500.00) per committee member. - 3.
-The Citizens Committee shall convene prior to the filing period for elected offices in the election year of the Principal Chief to make its findings and report and meet every four (4) years thereafter.
-The commit- tee shall submit their report prior to July 1st. - 4.
-The Citizens Committee shall consider relevant comparative salary levels such as, but not limited to, salary information from other Tribal Govern- ments, state and local governments, and the private sector.
-The Citizens Committee may use the Cherokee Nation's Human Resources and the Council of the Cherokee Nation's Financial Officer as sources of information.

-5. The report of the citizen committee shall set the salaries for all elected officials of the Cherokee Nation unless rejected by Legislative Act within thirty (30) days, of the committee's report.
+- 1. The Citizens Committee shall be comprised of two (2) appointees by the Principal Chief, two (2) appointees by the Council of Cherokee Nation, and a fifth member selected by the four (4) appointees. - 2.
+The Citizens Committee shall convene prior to the filing period for elected offices in the election year of the Principal Chief to make its findings and report and meet every four (4) years thereafter. - 3.
+The Citizens Committee shall consider relevant comparative salary levels such as, but not limited to, salary information from other Tribal Governments, state and local governments, and the private sector.
+The Citizens Committee may use Cherokee Nation's Human Resources and the Council of Cherokee Nation's financial officer as sources of information. - 4.
+The report of the Citizens Committee shall set the salary for all elected officials of Cherokee Nation unless rejected by Legislative Act within sixty (60) days of the committee's report.

 Source.
 LA 42-03, eff.
 December 30, 2003.

 Amended.
-LA 40-07, eff.
-November 20, 2007.
-Amended.
-LA 05-11, eff.
-February 22, 2011.

-Amended.
 LA 10-12, eff.
 March 13, 2012.
-Amended.
-LA 01-15, eff.
-March 11, 2015.

-§ 2.
-Compensation from other sources-Compensation information publicly available-Health insurance and retirement options-Insurance poli- cies-Recalculation of salaries
+- § 2.
+Compensation from other sources-Compensation information publicly available-Health insurance and retirement options-Insurance policies-Recalculation of salaries - A. All elected officials shall not receive compensation from any other source for work directly related to their duties involving Cherokee Nation Boards or instrumentalities unless otherwise prescribed by law.

-- A. All elected officials shall not receive compensation from any other source for work directly related to their duties involving Cherokee Nation Boards or instrumentalities unless otherwise prescribed by law. - B. Information concerning the total amount of compensation of all elected officials of Cherokee Nation including expenses and the value of benefits shall be made available to any citizen of Cherokee Nation upon request at no charge.
-This information shall be kept and maintained by the Treasurer of Cherokee Nation. - C. All elected officials shall enjoy the same benefits of health insurance and retirement options as those offered to employees of Cherokee Nation except unemployment benefits and 401k. - D. The Treasurer or his or her designee shall let for bid insurance policies of Cherokee Nation consistent with this act. - E. All elected officials shall not be considered employees of Cherokee Nation. - F. The calculation as to when to set the average for Cherokee Nation officials elected in the 2003 Cherokee Nation General Election shall be the salaries of the officials listed in 19 CNCA § 21 and 51 CNCA §§ 1 and 11 as of January 1, 2003.
+B. Information concerning the total amount of compensation of all elected officials of Cherokee Nation including expenses and the value of benefits shall be made available to any citizen of Cherokee Nation upon request at no charge.
+This information shall be kept and maintained by the Treasurer of Cherokee Nation.

+C. All elected officials shall enjoy the same benefits of health insurance and retirement options as those offered to employees of Cherokee Nation except unemployment benefits and 401k.

+D. The Treasurer or his or her designee shall let for bid insurance policies of Cherokee Nation consistent with this act.

+E. All elected officials shall not be considered employees of Cherokee Nation.

+F. The calculation as to when to set the average for Cherokee Nation officials elected in the 2003 Cherokee Nation General Election shall be the salaries of the officials listed in 19 CNCA § 21 and 51 CNCA §§ 1 and 11 as of January 1, 2003.
 The average is to be recalculated on January 1, 2007 and every four (4) years thereafter in accordance with the procedure described in 51 CNCA § 1.1.